 I also plan to make this with scallops – either small bay scallops, which just need a quick sauté before they are set aside to rejoin the pasta and sauce later.
 Or, big fat sea scallops would be a huge treat.
 Sear those for about 3 minutes on each side, until just cooked through, and then just place them on top of the sauced pasta at the end.

-You truly don’t need a side vegetable with this because of the generous amount of peas, but you could make some simply sauteed spinach or kale and pile that on the plate for extra green and extra nutrition.
+You truly don’t need a side vegetable with this because of the generous amount of peas.
+But if you want a side dish you could make some simply sauteed spinach or kale for extra green and extra nutrition.

 - Shrimp Lo Mein

 - 15-Minute Hoisin Shrimp

 - Spicy Lemon Shrimp Over Rice

 - Shrimp and Broccoli Stir Fry with Udon Noodles

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 Fresh Linguine with Shrimp and Peas in a Pink Cream Sauce